CrossNorm and SelfNorm for Generalization under Distribution Shifts: CrossNorm and SelfNorm

-where {\it $\mA$ and $\mB$ seem to normalize each other, hence CrossNorm.} CrossNorm is motivated by the key observation that a target dataset, such as a classification dataset, has rich, though subtle, styles. {\it Specifically, each instance, or even every channel, has its unique style}.
-Exchanging the statistics can perform efficient style augmentation, reducing the style bias in decision-making.
-In mini-batch training, we turn on CrossNorm with some probability.
+where {\it $\mathcal{A}$ and $\mathcal{B}$ seem to normalize each other, hence CrossNorm.} CrossNorm is motivated by the key observation that a target dataset, such as a classification dataset, has rich, though subtle, styles.
+Specifically, each instance, or even every channel, has its unique style.
+CrossNorm, turned on with some probability in training, can perform efficient style augmentation and thus enlarge training distribution.
+To further diversify styles, we investigate different feature map choices, resulting in different CrossNorm variants.